Freeze-out Forbidden Dark Matter in the Hidden Sector in the Mass Range from sub-GeV to TeV: The terms of number-changing interactions in Boltzmann equations of the number densities

 \section{The terms of $3 \leftrightarrow 2$ number-changing interactions in Boltzmann equations of the number densities}

-During the time that the $3 \leftrightarrow 2$ cannibal process of the hidden sector is active, the $X$ and $S$ populations can keep well in temperature equilibrium with each other by means of $X S \leftrightarrow X S$.
+During the time that the $3 \leftrightarrow 2$ cannibal process of the hidden sector is active, the $X$ and $S$ populations can keep well in temperature equilibrium with each other through $X S \leftrightarrow X S$.
 Therefore, for the terms of $3 \leftrightarrow 2$ number-changing interactions in Eqs.~(\ref{eq:boltz-1}) and (\ref{eq:boltz-2}), we can set $T_X=T_S$ and have

 For the calculation of $3\to 2$ processes, we approximate the three initial particles in the zero velocity limit, i.e., $\langle \sigma v^2 \rangle_{3\to2} \approx \sigma v^2 {}_{3\to2}$.
 The detailed expressions of $\langle \sigma v^2 \rangle_{3\to2} $ can be found in Appendix~D of Ref.~\cite{Yang:2019bvg}.